 Vasculitis involves inflammation of the blood vessels.
 The inflammation can cause the walls of the blood vessels to thicken, which reduces the width of the passageway through the vessel.
 If blood flow is restricted, it can result in organ and tissue damage.

 There are many types of vasculitis, and most of them are rare.
 Vasculitis might affect just one organ, or several.
-The condition can be short term (acute) or long lasting (chronic).
+The condition can be short term or long lasting.

-Vasculitis can affect anyone, though some types are more common among certain groups.
+Vasculitis can affect anyone, though some types are more common among certain age groups.
 Depending on the type you have, you may improve without treatment.
-Some types require medications to control the inflammation and prevent flare-ups.
+Most types require medications to control the inflammation and prevent flare-ups.

 - Weight loss

 Other signs and symptoms are related to the parts of the body affected, including:

 - Digestive system.
 If your stomach or intestines are affected, you may experience pain after eating.
 Ulcers and perforations are possible and may result in blood in the stool.

 - Ears.
 Dizziness, ringing in the ears and abrupt hearing loss may occur.